charmbracelet/ultraviolet/README.md

 Ultraviolet is not a replacement for existing libraries like [Bubble Tea](https://github.com/charmbracelet/bubbletea) or [Lip Gloss](https://github.com/charmbracelet/lipgloss).
-Instead, it serves as a foundation for both of these libraries and others like them, providing the underlying primitives and abstractions needed to build terminal user interfaces applications and frameworks.
+Instead, it serves as a foundation for the latest versions of both of these libraries and others like them, providing the underlying primitives and abstractions needed to build terminal user interfaces applications and frameworks.

-## 🛁 How is it different from Bubble Tea?
+### 🛁 How is it different from Bubble Tea?

 Ultraviolet is a lower-level library that focuses on the core primitives of terminal manipulation, rendering, and input handling.
 It provides the building